nguyenlykhanhlinh/Chatbot_QAGenerate_AzureOpenAI/README.md

   3. Python environment with required packages installed in requirement.txt
 ### _Steps:_
   1. Clone the repository
-  2. Set up environment variables using Dotenv
+  2. Set up environment variables using OpenAI
   3. Install dependencies: npm install
   4. Run the application: npm run dev
   5. Visit http://localhost:3000 to interact with the chatbot